8i/UnityPlugin_Documentation_RTD/docs/source/Components/HvrShaderSubroutine.rst

 This component allows custom shaders to affect the HvrActor during the native plugin rendering step.
 This allows for complex effects to be written to affect the color, position and size of each voxel.

+A HvrShaderSubroutine component can be though of like Unity's material system.
+Where you have a shader with some values that can be changed and this changes how a mesh renders.

+In the case of HvrShaderSubroutines, the shader suborutine code is executed as a post process step during the native rendering of the voxels.

+Multiple HvrShaderSubroutine components can be added to a HvrActor in order to apply multiple post processing effects.
+The order which each subroutine executes is based on the order of the component as it is attached to the HvrActor's GameObject from top to bottom.
+This is known as a _stack_.

 .. note::
     Not all examples in the below documentation have been written for all of the supported shader languages.

     You may be required to modify the shader code for your specific target platform.

 Writing Shader Subroutines
 ------------------------------------------------------------